Currently available for £599.00 from Sweatband.com

 At the current offer price of £599, the EB-2400i is a hell of a lot of bike for the money.
 This offering from DKN gives the very best heavy-duty home use and light commercial exercise bikes from other brands a bit of a pasting in terms of value for money.
 If you've got the space for it, this is an easy product for us to recommend.
-If your budget can stretch further, it'd also be worth having a look at the NordicTrack GX 4.6 Pro which offers a silly amount of training options, has electromagnetic resistance and is currently on offer making it one of the best value bikes around the moment.
+If your budget can stretch further, we'd strongly recommend taking a look at the NordicTrack GX 4.6 Pro which offers a silly amount of training options, has electromagnetic resistance and is currently on offer making it one of the best value bikes around the moment.

 DKN EB-2400i Specifications